 Thus, he when he landed in Teterboro, he looked like he’d just showed up for a day at the office in clean, neatly pressed pants and shirt.
 He still had 12 gallons remaining, having burned 272.25 gallons of gas en route.
 In other words, leaning it way back, he burned just 7.56 gal/hr and kept up an average speed of 127 kts (146.3 mph).

 Ever mindful of the limited space available in his logbook for comments, Captain Odom recorded the flight with just these words, “X-country record-breaking flight: 36 hours 01 minutes, Honolulu to Teterboro, New Jersey.
 Signed Wm.
 P. Odom.”

 The Post-War General Aviation Boom

 William Odom’s flight marked a huge advance — the birth of modern general aviation.
-Flying had gone from the being the purview of ranks of a few daring aviators, barnstormers and the handful of wealthy elites who could afford flight during the hard years of the Great Depression, to a new era of airplanes for all.
-What followed was a post-war boom that would really take off in the mid-1950s and last until around 1980, when rising fuel, aircraft and training prices kicked in and dampened the enthusiasm of prospective aviators worldwide.
+Flying had gone from being the purview of ranks of a few daring aviators, barnstormers, and the handful of wealthy elites who could afford flight during the hard years of the Great Depression, to a new era of airplanes for all.
+What followed was a post-war boom that would really take off in the mid-1950s and last until around 1980, when rising fuel, aircraft, and training prices kicked in and dampened the enthusiasm of prospective aviators worldwide.